forseti-security/forseti-security/deployment-templates/README.md

 * Create a CloudSql instance and database for storing Forseti Inventory data.
 * Create a GCE instance for deploying Forseti Security.
-* Manage configuration for Forseti Security and automatically run Forseti Inventory and Forseti Scanner.
-Currently, the DM templates do not run Forseti Enforcer.
+* Manage configuration for Forseti Security and automatically run the inventory and scanner modules.

+**Note**: The DM templates currently do not schedule or execute the enforcer module.

 # Getting started